open-policy-agent/opa/docs/docs/management-bundles/index.md

 In this example, the bundle contains one policy file (`authz.rego`) and two data files (`roles/bindings/data.json` and `roles/permissions/data.json`).
-The bundle may also contain an optional wasm binary file (`policy.wasm`).
-It stores the WebAssembly compiled version of all the Rego policy files within the bundle.

-:::info
 A data file in the root of the bundle will be loaded into the `data` Document at the root.
 For example, here we can see that the `foo` key is inserted at the root of the `data` document: